Older Man on Computer

 Depending on what we’re doing, if it’s not an involved case in terms of a very short lesion or something we need to treat, the procedure doesn’t take very long.
 Other procedures can be more time-consuming.
 On average, patients can expect somewhere between 1.5-2.5 hours on these procedures, and the recovery times are variable.
 Our patients will usually be in our recovery area about 2-2.5 hours post-procedure, but they are all same-day procedures.
 Recovery is typically a 24-hour period where we ask them to take it easy with no heavy lifting and no exertion, among other things.
 Then after 24 hours, it is business as usual.
 It’s a pretty easy course in terms of the procedure and recovery.

-Request an Appointment with Dr. Donikyan
+Schedule an Appointment with Dr. Donikyan

 If you or someone you know may be suffering from peripheral artery disease, it is critically important to be evaluated by a medical professional.
-Please request an appointment today with Dr. Chris Donikyan at Fishkill Endovascular if you have signs of PAD.
+Please schedule an appointment today with Dr. Chris Donikyan at Fishkill Endovascular if you have signs of PAD.

 Learn more about vascular health, prevention, and care for Peripheral Artery Disease.